 Performance

-There are a number of ways in which headless architecture can enhance the performance of a website or digital product – i.e. the speed at which it loads and how “smooth” the user experience is.
-In a traditional CMS setup, each time a user visits your website and loads a page, the content must be pulled from the CMS and rendered every time a request made (i.e. each time they load a new page or trigger an event like ).
+There are several ways in which a headless CMS can enhance the performance of a website or digital product – i.e. the speed at which it loads and how “smooth” the user experience is.
+In a traditional CMS setup, each time a user visits your website and loads a page, the content must be pulled from the CMS and rendered every time a request is made (i.e. each time they load a new page or trigger an event like opening a menu).
 With headless, because of the separation between the backend CMS and the frontend, when a page is loaded a static, pre-built version of the page is served and the page will regenerate via the API in the background, enabling it to load incredibly quickly and efficiently.
 This not only provides a better user experience but can also help you achieve better scores against key performance metrics such as Google Core Web Vitals.

 Security

-A headless website is more secure than one based on traditional coupled architecture because the attack surface is reduced.
-In your traditional CMS setup, all of your vulnerabilities are in one component, so if one component is breached, this will impact your entire website.
+A headless CMS is more secure than one based on traditional coupled architecture because the attack surface is reduced.
+In a traditional CMS setup, all of your vulnerabilities are bundled together in one component, so if one component (e.g. the frontend) is breached, this will impact your entire website.
 With headless, the vulnerability of your backend CMS is slightly reduced – for example, if an attacker found a vulnerability in your front-end code, they would not be able to use this to gain access to back-end data, as they would with a traditional setup.
-Additionally, the use of cloud-based services for hosting and database management offers built-in security features like firewalls, encryption and access control.
+Additionally, the use of cloud-based services for hosting and database management which is prevalent in headless setups offers built-in security features like firewalls, encryption and access control.

 Headless vs Traditional CMS

-A content management system (CMS) is software that allows you to create, manage and publish content for a website – a traditional CMS will come with a user interface, or “front-end” tied or or coupled to it.
-It’s a “complete package”, including a component where you manage your content and one where your users interact with your content.
-With a headless setup, the CMS is separated or decoupled from the front-end.
-Content is fetched from your CMS as data via an API, which is then pulled by your front-end.
-Here’s a quick breakdown of how the two approaches differ when it comes to more specific elements.
+A content management system (CMS) is software that allows you to create, manage and publish content for a website – a traditional CMS will come with a user interface, or “frontend” tied to or coupled with it.
+It’s a “complete package”; including a component where you manage your content and one where your users interact with your content.
+With a headless setup, the CMS is separated or decoupled from the frontend.
+Content is fetched from your CMS as data via an API, which is then pulled by your frontend.

-The below is a comparison of some of the features of each CMS and the type of technical benefits they can offer.
+Below is a quick comparison of some of the features and specific elements of each type of CMS and the technical and functional benefits they can offer.

 Feature |